Pipelines

 1. Configuration tab: Here are displayed configuration data.

-2. Pipeline parameters tab: Similar to job parameters, this tab is for managing parameters in order to easily change how a Pipeline should behave.
+2. Pipeline parameters tab: Same as in job parameters, this tab is for managing parameters in order to easily change how a Pipeline should behave.

 3. Changes history tab tab: Contains Pipeline's history of changes.